Exterior of the Louise Herrington Patriot Center on the UT Tyler campus

 The mission of the UT Tyler Speech-Language Pathology Master’s Program is to prepare highly qualified SLP clinicians equipped with the academic knowledge and clinical skills required for the effective assessment, treatment, and prevention of communication and swallowing disorders; and to develop into an indispensable community partner contributing to the health, well-being, and education of East Texas communities and beyond.

-Program’s 5 strategic Goals
+Program’s 5 Strategic Goals

 1. Provide students with the academic knowledge and clinical experiences required for achieving competency in the prevention, diagnosis, and treatment of communication and swallowing disorders across the lifespan.